Setting: Baptist Bible College, Springfield, Missouri

 Thankfully, I had been guarded a little to begin with.
 I was surprised but not devastated.
 I didn't waste any time looking at Bride's magazines and picking out honeymoon locations.

 He is now my Facebook friend.
 He didn't have the decency to officially dump me, but he did accept my virtual friend request.
 If he were an active Facebooker, I would harass him endlessly about our upcoming nuptials.
 After all, if an engagement plan is never called off, isn't it still an engagement plan?
 I would pick out flower arrangements and post them on his wall for his approval.
 I would ask if he wants to wear a black suit or a tuxedo.
 I would send him invitation samples and ask how to spell his parents' names, just to make sure I get it right on the final printing.
 We would definitely have German chocolate cake as the groom's cake.
 I mean, it only makes sense, right?

 I don't waste time thinking about it.
 I am not sad or angry or bitter.
 It gave me a fun story to tell you.
-But really, if any of you guys ever talk to Seth Richards, could you please tell him to call his fiance?
+But really, if any of you that known him ever talk to Mr. Germany, could you please tell him to call his fiance?